Call for cases: "The renewal of the social contract to ensure the implementation of the 2030 Agenda"

 The call for cases covers the following areas:

-The global contract: climate, peace and health: Search for inspiring cases of how a new global social contract is advancing in issues directly linked to the present day: the climate emergency, threats to peace and the need to prevent systemic global health crises.
-E.g. One Health (a global strategy to increase interdisciplinary collaboration to care for the health of people, animals and the environment, and to implement programmes, policies and laws to improve public health).
+- The global contract: climate action, peace and health.
+Search for inspiring cases of how multilateralism and governance are advancing or innovating for a new global social contract, on current issues such as the climate emergency, threats to peace and the prevention of systemic global health crises.
+E.g. One Health (a global strategy to increase interdisciplinary collaboration for the health care of people, animals and the environment, and to implement programmes, policies and laws to improve public health).

 The requirements for this call for cases are: